• Skip to primary navigation

 When the garlic sits for 10 minutes after slicing, it dramatically increases the expression of allicin in the garlic.

 • Finally, I like to use extra-virgin olive oil (EVOO) as I believe it has a superior taste to other oils when making this recipe.
-And I also love that it might be one of the healthiest fats on the earth.
+And I also love that it might be one of the most nutritious fats on the earth.

 Choose a certified extra-virgin olive oil in a dark colored bottle.